NDecision/Banzai/README.md

     context.State.Foo = "Bar";

 <b>GlobalOptions</b> - ExecutionOptions that are set in the context and applied to every node.

-<b>EffectiveOptions</b> - Overrides the GlobalOptions with any ExecutionOptions that are set on the specific node being executed.
-These are the options evaluated when executing a node.

 <b>ParentResult</b> - The root result of this node execution and all of its children.